katesroad/React-DB/redux/README.md

       action -> reducer - state (Comparation with Vuex needed)
   - Comparation with Vuex: https://vuex.vuejs.org/#what-is-a-state-management-pattern

-- Ducks pattern(A best file structure for using Redux)
+- Ducks pattern(The best file structure for using Redux)

-  - What is it?: To store corresponding state code at the single place and seperate state from components so that all the component can access the state in the same way.
+  - What is it?: To store corresponding state code in a single place and separate state from components so that all the components can access the state in the same way.
   - Goal: Makes our component to be much cleaner
-  - State code is more readble and maintainable
+  - State code is more readable and maintainable
-  - Idea: to store actions, reducers and the state in a single file
+  - Idea: to store actions, reducers, and the state in a single file
   - Doc: https://github.com/erikras/ducks-modular-redux

 * React-Redux